yhkaplan/swift-migration-presentation-2019-07-30/README.md

 5. Migrate lifecycle methods and properties
 6. Update storyboard

-^ Separate commits for each method is great for when
+^ Separate commits for each method is great for when there's a bug ^ Being able to compile and run your app w/ each commit is best practice

 ---